 Citizen engagement during this process includes meeting with District Advisory Boards to inform the public about budget projections and to gather feedback about programmatic changes.
 There are several public budget hearings during City Council meetings.
 Additionally two Social Media Town Hall Meetings will be held on June 15 and June 20 from 2:00 pm to 3:30 pm.
 See "Meetings" tab for more information and additional dates and times as they are scheduled.

 Step 3: Budget Adoption

-The City Manager presents the 2018-2019 Proposed Budget to the City Council on July 18.
+The City Manager presents the 2018-2019 Proposed Budget to the City Council at a special evening meeting on July 20.
 The City Council approves funding levels and performance targets by adopting the annual budget.
 This provides direction to staff regarding what level of performance is expected, and what level of expenditures are approved.